 If you are planning on entering your child for formal examinations in the future, it is important to ensure that they cover the content which will give them the best chance of passing; papers will have required subjects and knowledge, and this will need to be included to give your child the best chance.
 If, however, you opt out of formal examinations, this is not a priority, and lessons can take any form, subject, topic, or location.

 Deregistering Your Child

 If the child is registered at a special needs school, parents must inform the LEA of their intention to homeschool.
 This helps to ensure that any support remains in place and can be transferred from the school to the parent or new educational setting.
-In these scenarios, parents will also be provided with a chance to show that they can provide a suitable education which considers the additional needs of the child; time must be allowed to make any adjustments which the LEA deem necessary.
+In these scenarios, parents will also be provided with a chance to show that they can provide a suitable education that considers the additional needs of the child; time must be allowed to make any adjustments that the LEA deems necessary.

 Making a choice to home-educate may seem bold, but the truth is that there is a great deal of support for parents who make that decision for their child.
 Legally, parents have every right to withdraw their child from school at any time, and, except for very unique circumstances, can expect to enjoy a peaceful, quiet educational experience without interference or resistance from any authority.

 Key Takeaways Understand the Purpose of a Homeschool Report Card: A homeschool report card serves as a record of a student's academic performance throughout the year.
 It helps parents track their...